-Is it safe to take infliximab in pregnancy?
+Is it safe to take azathioprine/mercaptopurine in pregnancy?

 There is no yes or no answer to this question.
-When deciding whether to take infliximab during pregnancy it is important to weigh up how necessary infliximab is to your health against any possible risks to you or your baby, some of which may depend on how many weeks pregnant you are.
+When deciding whether to take azathioprine/mercaptopurine during pregnancy it is important to weigh up how necessary azathioprine/mercaptopurine is to your health against any possible risks to you or your baby, some of which may depend on how many weeks pregnant you are.
+Use of azathioprine/mercaptopurine in pregnancy may sometimes be considered necessary to prevent the rejection of a transplanted organ, or to keep leukaemia or a serious autoimmune illness under control for the benefit of both the mother and her unborn baby.
 Your doctor is the best person to help you decide what is right for you and your baby.

-This leaflet summarises the scientific studies relating to the effects of infliximab on a baby in the womb.
+This leaflet summarises the scientific studies relating to the effects of azathioprine/mercaptopurine on a baby in the womb.

-What if I have already taken infliximab during pregnancy?
+What if I have already taken azathioprine/mercaptopurine during pregnancy?

 If you have taken any medicines it is always a good idea to let your doctor know that you are pregnant so that you can decide together whether you still need the medicines that you are on and to make sure that you are taking the lowest dose that works.

-Can taking infliximab in pregnancy cause my baby to be born with birth defects?
+Can taking azathioprine/mercaptopurine in pregnancy cause my baby to be born with birth defects?

 A baby’s body and most internal organs are formed during the first 12 weeks of pregnancy.
 It is mainly during this time that some medicines are known to cause birth defects.

-Can taking infliximab in pregnancy cause preterm birth, or my baby to be small at birth (low birth weight)?
+Can taking azathioprine/mercaptopurine in pregnancy cause preterm birth, or my baby to be small at birth (low birth weight)?

-Some of the underlying illnesses that infliximab and other TNF-alpha inhibitors are used to treat may themselves increase the chance of preterm birth (before 37 weeks) and/or of a baby having a low birth weight (less than 2,500g).
-It is therefore very difficult to say whether TNF-alpha inhibitors have an effect on these outcomes.
+Some of the underlying illnesses that azathioprine/mercaptopurine are used to treat may themselves increase the chance of preterm birth (before 37 weeks) and/or of a baby having a low birth weight (less than 2,500g).
+This complicates investigations of whether azathioprine/mercaptopurine has an effect on these outcomes.

-Can taking infliximab in pregnancy cause other health problems in the child?
+Can taking azathioprine/mercaptopurine in pregnancy cause other health problems in the child?